-I had to include this fan favorite in our list.
+I had to include this fan favorite in our list of best movie monologues.
 If you’re a 90’s kid, you know Mel Gibson is the star of the most iconic memories you’ve made growing up watching movies.
 Mel Gibson did not win his “Best Actor” nod, but scored big wins in the Best Picture and Best Director categories.

 “ I am William Wallace, and I see a whole army of my countrymen, here, in defiance of Tyranny.
 You’ve come to fight as free men, and free men you are.
 What will you do without freedom?
 Will you fight?

 Fight and you may die.
 Run, and you’ll live…at least a while.
 And dying in your beds, many years from now, would you be willing to trade all the days, from this day to that, for one chance – just one chance – to come back here and tell our enemies that they may take our lives [With growing excitement] but they’ll never take our freedom!”

 7. Scent Of A Woman | Al Pacino (1992)